austintgriffith/Pyth.io-Site/content/further/similarprojects.md

 There are also a bunch of good projects working in the prediction market space.
 This is similar to decentralized oracles because they require a network of clients to verify events.
 Most notably, [Augur](https://augur.net/) and [Gnosis](https://gnosis.pm/).

 Recently, [Roman Brodetski](https://github.com/RomanBrodetski) published a good [article](https://medium.com/@roman.brodetski/introducing-oracul-decentralized-oracle-data-feed-solution-for-ethereum-5cab1ca8bb64) about decentralized oracles.

+The [FundRequest](https://fundrequest.io/) team built out and wrote about <a href="https://blog.fundrequest.io/introducing-azrael-the-missing-link-between-blockchain-and-backend-4ea7df4ab9de">their own oracle system here</a>.
+They hinted at making the system more generic and decentralized which is exactly the goal **Concurrence**.

+Kendrick Tan did a nice writeup on building [Oracles in Ethereum](https://kndrck.co/posts/ethereum_oracles_a_simple_guide/).

 [Here](https://medium.com/@mustwin/building-an-oracle-for-an-ethereum-contract-6096d3e39551) is a good article about different iterations of building an oracle.